tfabris/TomServo/README.md

     - Run the MacOS utility "Activity Monitor", locate SceneKitQLThumbnailExtension, and terminate it with the little X button in the toolbar (choose Force Quit).
 You may need to do this more than once.
     - Delete the STL file from the hard disk as soon as you have imported the STL file into your slicer and saved the project in the slicer's format.

-Trivia: The Blender file is measured in "meters", but when you import the STL files in your slicer, it will use "millimeters" as its measurement system when importing them.

 Slicing:
 --------